Table of contents

 So, we shouldn’t be too surprised when we encounter some common HR mythologies and spooky tales.
 Below, we’ve listed (and dispelled) 7 particularly common myths and corporate campfire stories.

-Probably the most common spooky HR myth, most employees consider the HR department as that place where you’re are magically transformed into an employee, then stripped of your status, and transformed into an unemployed human.
+Probably the most common spooky HR myth, most employees consider the HR department as that place where you’re magically transformed into a good employee, then stripped of your status, and transformed into an unemployed human – without any smooth offboarding.
 It’s easy to think that it’s all human resource professionals do all day – sift through CVs and type up letters of dismissal, hiring and firing.

 In reality, most HR professionals spend a lot more time in meetings with managers and executives defining HR needs and developing an HR strategy than they do recruiting and dismissing employees.

 When a new hire is discovered as a rotten apple (and quickly dismissed), the blame is usually tossed onto the people who handed this rotten apple their contract with the company.
+Employee retention is tough, after all.
 Human resources are also sometimes those to get the credit for hiring quality talent, albeit this credit is often taken by other departments or individuals in the company.

 Smoke-and-mirrors are behind this common myth, which makes it easy to dispel.
 While the magical transformation to and from employee state is in the hands of human resources, hiring and firing decisions are almost always a mutual effort by team managers, executives, external candidate research service providers and, of course, the people working at the human resources department.

 There is a very small fraction of cases where HR can be the exclusive decision-maker behind hiring and firing decisions.
-Horror scenarios in which an employee was violent toward another, or committed a crime while representing the organization.
+Horror scenarios in which team morale completely fell apart and an employee was violent toward another, or committed a crime while representing the organization.
 Spooky stuff.

 The scary stories around most organizational campfires teach us not to trust the HR boogeymen.
 They work for management, and are their disguised eyes and ears among the working folk.
 It has been told that any information shared with human resources can (and will) be used against you.